Quantization of conic Lagrangian submanifolds of cotangent bundles: Abstract

 \section{Abstract}

-Let $M$ be a manifold and $\Lambda$ a compact exact connected Lagrangian submanifold of $T^*M$ (with Maslov class $0$).
+Let $M$ be a manifold and $\Lambda$ a compact exact connected Lagrangian submanifold of $T^*M$.
 We can associate with $\Lambda$ a conic Lagrangian submanifold $\Lambda'$ of $T^*(M\times\R)$.
 We prove that there exists a canonical sheaf $F$ on $M\times\R$ whose microsupport is $\Lambda'$ outside the zero section.
-We deduce the already known result that the projection from $\Lambda$ to $M$ induces isomorphisms between the homotopy groups.
+We deduce the already known results that the Maslov class of $\Lambda$ is $0$ and that the projection from $\Lambda$ to $M$ induces isomorphisms between the homotopy groups.